mateicristea88/trustchain-android/docs/source/connection.rst

 The steps to create graphs are the same as above, except that the recommended filter is 'Statistics-stress_test' in order to filter out the main node (including it will cause some issues since this node is started much earlier than the rest)

+Conclusion
+*************

+A problem of the current implementation is that each connected peer sends around one kilobyte of data every 10 seconds.
+Suppose we have 100 clients which are all connected, then this would mean we would send 100 * 1 * 6 = 600 kilobytes every minute.
+If a device is on a 4G connection this would consume too much data.

+A solution to this problem could be to send less messages.
+For example, it is possible to send every minute a message to a peer instead of every 10 seconds.
+This could work since it is not necessary to check if a peer is alive every 10 seconds.
+Another solution is to send smaller messages over the network.
+However, protocol buffers is used to generate, send, and receive the messages, removing protocol buffers means a lot of new code has to be added to generate, send, and receive the messages.

+Another problem is that messages are send to 10 random peers.
+A better solution is to send messages to peers we have not send a message in a while.
+A further improvement could be to send a message to more than 10 peers every 10 seconds, but ultimately this does not scale well.

 Links to code
 =============
 * :base-repo:`Network class (Network.java) <network/Network.java>`